-The treadmill may slow down when you step on it if the drive motor is malfunctioning, the Belt is damaged, the tension is inadequate, there is less belt lubrication, or there is some other problem.
+You may run slow on treadmill when you step on it if the drive motor is malfunctioning, the belt is damaged, the tension is inadequate, there is less belt lubrication, or there is some other problem.

 Well, there’s nothing to worry about just sit tight and we are going to provide you with resolutions to all your problems.

 All of these issues have been handled as follows: